felfelyuen/tp/docs/DeveloperGuide.md

 - JUnit 5 - Unit testing framework
 - PlantUML - For generating UML diagrams

-This project's structure was inspired by the SE-EDU AddressBook-Level3 project.
+This project's structure was inspired by the SE-EDU AddressBook-Level3 and AddressBook-Level4 project.

 ---